top of page

 💸 Why Should Indian Professionals in the US Be Worried?

-• Reduced remittance flows to India
+• Reduced remittance flows to India.

-• Higher financial strain on professionals
+• Increased financial strain on professionals living abroad.

 According to the Global Trade Research Initiative (GTRI):

-• A 10–15% drop in remittances could result in a $12–18 billion annual shortfall for India.
+• A 10–15% drop in remittances could lead to a $12–18 billion annual shortfall for India.

-• The rupee may depreciate by ₹1–₹1.5 per US dollar.
+• The rupee could depreciate by ₹1–₹1.5 per US dollar.

 🛑 Double Taxation?
 Experts Raise Red Flags